Quakers Yard railway station: Edwardsville

-Edwardsville is the name given to the small urban area that grew up around the Quakers Yard station.
+Edwardsville is the name given to the small urban area that grew up around Quakers Yard station.
 The railway pre-dated the villages of both Edwardsville and Treharris.
 Although not close to Quakers Yard village, this was the only local placename of any note at the time.

 The Edwardsville area began as a public house and a few houses on the road along the valley to Merthyr.
-The Great Western Hotel, still exists just above the railway station, with strong links to the railways obvious by its name.
-Around 1900 the area acquired its name from the landlord of this pub, Edmund Edwards.
+The Great Western Hotel still exists just above the station, with strong links to the railways obvious by its name.
+In around 1900, the area acquired its name from the landlord of this pub, Edmund Edwards.